waymaiker/voting-system/README.md

 A small organization has decided, to use a new vote system.
 All voters are known to the organization and are whitelisted using their Ethereum address.
-They can submit new proposals during a proposal registration session, and can vote on proposals only during the voting session.
+They can submit new proposals during a proposal registration session and can vote on proposals only during the voting session.
-When the administrator, has tally the votes, the vote is closed.
+When the administrator has tally the votes, the vote is closed.

 Few rules:
 ✔️ Voting is not secret for users added to the Whitelist.